-- Do not depress the accelerator and brake pedals at the same time during driving, as this may restrain driving torque. - Do not use the accelerator pedal or depress the accelerator and brake pedals at the same time to hold the vehicle on a hill.
+- Do not depress the accelerator and brake pedals at the same time during driving, as this may restrain the engine output. - Do not use the accelerator pedal or depress the accelerator and brake pedals at the same time to hold the vehicle on a hill.